Delaware

 • You are otherwise authorized by federal law, including the federal Uniformed and Overseas Citizens Absentee Voting Act to vote by absentee ballot.

-In Person: If you qualify for an absentee ballot, you may be able to vote absentee in person at the Department of Elections for your County.
-Contact the Department of Elections for your County to determine the hours for voting and availability of absentee ballots.
-General hours are between 8:30 A.M. and 4:00 P.M. on normal business days.
-The last day to vote absentee in person is 12:00 P.M. on the day prior to the election,
+In-Person: Contact the Department of Elections for your County to determine the hours for voting and availability of absentee ballots.
+General hours are between 8:30 A.M. and 4:00 P.M.
+The last day to vote absentee in person is by 12:00 P.M. on the day prior to the election.

-Drop Off Locations: You may return a completed ballot by dropping it off at your county election office.
+Drop-Off Locations: You may return a completed absentee ballot by mailing it to or dropping it off at your county election office.
 If you need assistance dropping off your completed ballot, you may have someone else return the completed ballot.
-Ballots must be back at the county office that issued them by November 8 September 13, 2022 at 8:00 P.M. in order for it to be counted.
-There are no ballot drop boxes, now that vote by mail has been eliminated.
+Ballots must be back at the county office that issued them by 8:00 P.M. on Election day in order for it to be counted.
+There are no ballot drop boxes, nor may you return a completed ballot to an early or Election Day polling location.

 • Registration:

-Additional information concerning absentee voting is available at https://elections.delaware.gov/services/voter/absentee/citizen.shtml
+Additional information concerning absentee voting is available here

 Identification Requirements to Cast a Ballot